Azure/aca-landing-zone-accelerator/CONTRIBUTING.md

 ### Bicep Best Practices and Conventions
 - The starting point for any deployment should be named **main.bicep**.
 This (usually) should be the main deployment file, scoped at *subscription* level, and it would call several sub-deployments, usually at the resource group scope.
   - The **main.bicep** file should be accompanied with a parameter file named **main.parameters.jsonc**.
 The benefit of the `*.jsonc` file extension is that you can use  inline comments (either `//` or `/* ... */`) in Visual Studio Code (otherwise you will get an error message saying "*Comments not permitted in JSON*").
 [Bicep Parameter Files](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files)
   - Details of using the deployment should be given in the README.md file.
-However if we need extra scripts to either deploy the bicep files or other functionality use a naming conventions as the following
+However if we need extra scripts to either deploy the bicep files or other functionality use a naming convention as the following
     - deploy.main.sh: for bash-based script deploying the main.bicep
-    - deploy.main.ps1: for powershell-based script deploying the main.bicep
+    - deploy.main.ps1: for PowerShell-based script deploying the main.bicep

 - Do not include compiled versions of the bicep files (i.e. no `main.json ` files)